GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/multiphysics/docs/gravityInducedStressInitialization/Example.rst

    Simulation result of effective vertical stress

-The figure below shows the comparisons between GEOS numerical predictions (marks) and the corresponding analytical solutions (lines) with respect to the computed total stresses.
-Note that isotropic horizontal stresses are obtained through this intialization procedure.
+The figure below shows the comparison between the total stress computed by GEOS(marks) and with an analytical solutions (solid lines).
+Note that, because of the use of an isotropic model, the minimum and maximul horizontal stresses are equal.

-.. plot:: docs/sphinx/basicExamples/gravityInducedStressInitialization/gravityInitializationFigure.py
+.. plot:: coreComponents/physicsSolvers/multiphysics/docs/gravityInducedStressInitialization/gravityInitializationFigure.py

 ------------------------------------------------------------------